 For help in selecting the proper level of treatment in your area please contact our office.

 The exact cause of anorexia nervosa isn’t known.
 However, it is consistent that in patients with anorexia, issues surrounding sense of self, body image, and being too focused on being “perfect” are all present.
-Factors like biology, environment and mental health are thought to play a role.
+Some factors that play a role include:

 Some evidence suggests that there is a link between serotonin production and anorexia.
 Genetics and hormones may also play a role in the development of the disorder.

-Pressure from sports, society and parental figures, and support system may play a role in the development of anorexia.
+Pressure from sports, society and parental figures, and support systems may play a role in developing anorexia.
 Experiencing sexual trauma, neglect, abuse, or bullying may also be a risk factor in individuals developing the disorder.

 Individuals struggling with a mental health disorder may be at higher risk for suffering from anorexia at the same time or later on in life.
 Individuals with OCD tend to be more predisposed to behaviors consistent with anorexia because they are prone to obsessions and compulsions.

 If you notice that someone you care about is struggling with anorexia, it is vital to help them get help.
 Those suffering from the disorder are at high risk for mortality and need adequate care and treatment.
-Eating disorder treatment programs can work for both men and women of any age, providing them with nurturing, wraparound care to meet their individual needs.
-Recovery can be a challenging and frightening process for many, but there is hope on the other side.
-If you have questions about finding the right kind of care for yourself or someone you know, call Heather today for help.
+Eating disorder treatment programs can work for men and women of any age, providing them with nurturing, wraparound care to meet their individual needs.
+Here at Heather Fisher Recovery Services, we also offer: